 In August, the state unemployment rate was 2.9%.
 This matches the level seen a year ago.
 Unemployment rates in all the markets contained in this report rose between August 2017 and August 2018 but this is not actually a concern.
 Growth in the workforce is not only due to recent college graduates, but also discouraged workers who are starting to look for work again and this puts upward pressure on the unemployment rate.
 All of Colorado’s metropolitan areas are showing unemployment rates at around 4% or lower, suggesting that the regional economies are at, or close to, full employment.

 HOME SALES ACTIVITY

-- In the first quarter of 2018, there were 11,173 home sales— a drop of 5.6% when compared to the first quarter of 2017.
+- In the third quarter of 2018, 16,550 homes sold — a drop of 6.2% compared to the third quarter of 2017.

 DAYS ON MARKET

-- The average number of days it took to sell a home dropped by three days when compared to the first quarter of 2017.
+- The average number of days it took to sell a home in Colorado remained at the same level as a year ago.